infobyte/faraday/CHANGELOG/3.3/sslcheck_plugin.md

-Interpreter is not hardcoded anymore.
+Python interpreter in SSLCheck plugin is not hardcoded anymore.
-Plugin now works by running: python sslcheck.py